Medical News Expert

 In that spirit, Janette embarked upon new media responsibilities as Host of the Jones Television production of Family Health Today, where she not only moderated and interviewed some of the most knowledgeable experts in fields from exercise and heart health to mental health in teens, but also steered the programming to meet the real needs of patients she treated on a daily basis.

 Her episodes cover varied topics from healthy supermarket shopping, to intense surgical procedures, never sounding overly "medical," but instead, having a neighborly feel of a family friend.
 She ensures that expertise never has to sound like nonsense.
-She always has time to listen and care, even as she juggles duties as an ER physician working daily shifts in the Emergency Room and filming medical news for her community .
+She always has time to listen and care, even as she juggles duties as an ER physician working shifts in the Emergency Room or serving as a Medical Director and filming medical news for her community .
 Her focus is to bring consistent care, compassion, and meaning to people, whether rushed in on a gurney, or seeing her from TV screens-she is there where and when she is needed.

 Colleagues say there is no one better "to have as a friend," than Dr. Janette.
 She hopes viewers will welcome her as a new friend from their television screens, now, too-one who wants to create healthier, happier lives for them through every one of her episodes.